psybersonik/tracer/README.md

 - Supports ASN lookups using a local `GeoLite2-ASN.mmdb` database.
 - Safely updates the MaxMind database in-line at configurable intervals, using local files or MaxMind API downloads, with success/failure metrics.
 - Configurable via command-line flags or YAML file (with `#` comment support and environment variable substitution).
-- Redirects non-`/metrics` HTTP requests to `/metrics` with a 302 status.
+- Redirects non-`/metrics` HTTP requests to `/metrics` (and non-`/metrics/golang` if Go metrics enabled).
 - Logs to stdout or a specified file, including detailed MaxMind update events.
 - Default configuration (`default_config.yaml`) used when no arguments are provided.
+- Option to disable Go runtime metrics.

 ## Installation